rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 This password manager GUI app was built with Tkinter and can be used to store and generate passwords.

 <h2> Day 30: Improving the Password Manager </h2>
-Today's focus was learning about errors and exceptions to make the password manager app function more smoothly.
-Also, learned to save JSON data to add a new feature to the password manager where the user can search through their database of saved websites to find the appropriate login information.
+I learned about error handling and working with JSON data.
+Then, I added a search feature to the password manager to help the user find saved passwords.